Iko Uwais: Career

 In 2017, he filmed the international martial arts film Triple Threat, together with Tony Jaa, Michael Jai White, Tiger Chen, and Scott Adkins—the film was released in early 2019.
 In 2018, Uwais starred in the films, Mile 22 and The Night Comes for Us.

 In the same year, it was announced that Uwais was cast in the lead role of Kai Jin on the Netflix series, Wu Assassins.
 The series premiered on 8 August 2019.
 Uwais reprised his role in the sequel film, Fistful of Vengeance.
 It was released on 17 February 2022 to mixed reviews.

 In 2019, Uwais starred in the action comedy film Stuber alongside Kumail Nanjiani and Dave Bautista.
-In the same year, it was announced that Uwais will appear in a film called China Town Express playing a man who must fight through the gangland of New York to save his family after the disappearance of his son during a gang's killing spree.
-Uwais is also attached to star in The Bellhop, one of the first five films in development by Balboa Productions, the new production company co-founded by Sylvester Stallone in 2018.
+In the same year, it was announced that Uwais would appear in a film called Chinatown Express playing a man who must fight through the gangland of New York to save his family after the disappearance of his son during a gang's killing spree.
+Uwais was also announced to star in The Bellhop, one of the first five films in development by Balboa Productions, the new production company co-founded by Sylvester Stallone in 2018.

 Uwais played Hard Master in Snake Eyes, a spin-off from the G.I.
 Joe movie franchise.
 The film was released on 23 July 2021.
-He will next star in the action thriller, Chinatown Express.

-In October 2021, Uwais joined the cast of The Expendables 4, set to be released in 2023.
+In October 2021, Uwais joined the cast of Expend4bles, which was released in 2023 to poor reviews.
+In May 2023, Iko Uwais was announced to star in a sci-fi thriller Ash directed by Flying Lotus alongside Aaron Paul, Eiza González, Beulah Koale, and Kate Elliott.

+In January 2025, Uwais revealed that he had started a film production company, Uwais Pictures.
+The company's initial slate of films includes Uwais's directorial debut Timur, a dramatization of the Mapenduma hostage crisis that Uwais also stars in.